unifiedstreaming/fmp4-ingest/ingest_spec.md

 **Media processing function/entity**: entity used to process media content, receives/consumes a media ingest stream, which is activily processed before further delivery.

 ## Overall Media Ingest Protocol Behavior Specification
-The media and timed meta-data ingest specification uses multiple HTTP POST and/or PUT requests to transmit DASH manifest followed by encoded media data packaged in fragmented ISO BMFF [3].
+The media and timed meta-data ingest specification uses multiple HTTP POST and/or PUT requests to transmit the manifest followed by encoded media data packaged in fragmented ISO BMFF [3].
 The subsequent posted segments correspond to those decribed in the manifest.
 Each HTTP POST sends a complete manifest or media segment towards the processing entity.
 The sequence of POST commands starts with the the manifest and init segments that includes header boxes (ftyp and moov boxes), and continues with a sequence of segments (combinations of moof and mdat boxes) as defined in the initial manifest.

 An example of the Fragmented Media Ingest POST URL targeting the publishing point is: http://ServerAdress/presentationPath/manifestpath/rsegmentpath/Identifier